 Ohira Kannondo, Shiga

-spacerNatabori 鉈彫 = Hachet carvings, popular from last half of the 10th century to around the 12th century; revived again in Edo period.
-Single-block carvings (ichiboku zukuri) are sometimes called natabori, but natabori statues are differentiated from ichiboku-zukuri carvings by the characteristic round chisel (nata ) markings that are added to the statue's surface.
-Natabori statues are rough-cut (arabori 荒彫) or fine-cut (kozukuri 小造り), but they do not undergo final finishing (shiage 仕上げ).
-Some Japanese claim that natabori are incomplete works because they lack final finishing, while others claim that natabori statues are a unique sculptural style.
-In the Edo Period, the wandering Buddhist priest Enkuu (Enku) 円空 (1632-1695) revived the technique.
-Nearly all of his pieces (allegedly 120,000 figures) were carved as single-block figures, including the pedestals, and were not hollowed out.
-Enkuu was not widely recognized during his lifetime, but has achieved great fame in modern-day Japan.
+spacerNatabori 鉈彫 = Hachet carvings.
+Popular from last half of the 10th century to around the 12th century; revived again in Edo period.
+Single-block carvings (ichiboku zukuri) are sometimes called natabori, but natabori statues are differentiated from ichiboku-zukuri carvings by the characteristic round chisel (nata 鉈) markings that are added to the statue’s surface.
+Natabori images are rough-cut (arabori 荒彫) or fine-cut (kozukuri 小造り) without undergoing the finishing (shiage 仕上げ) process, and for this reason, some Japanese claim that natabori are unfinished works, while others claim that natabori statues are a unique sculptural style.
+In the Edo Period, two wandering artists of great fame revived this technique.
+They were the Buddhist priest Enkū 円空 (1632-1695) and the Zen priest Mokujiki Myōman 木食明満 (1718-1810).
+Nearly all of their extant pieces were carved from a single block of wood, including the pedestals, and were not hollowed out.
+This gives their pieces a freshness that is completely different from the refined works of traditional Buddhist sculpture.
+Nearly all of Enkū’s pieces (allegedly 120,000 figures) were carved as single-block figures, including the pedestals, and were not hollowed out.
+Enkū was not widely recognized during his lifetime, but has achieved great fame in modern-day Japan.
 He hailed from Mino 美濃 (modern Gifu prefecture).
 He was not affiliated with any temple or workshop, nor considered a professional maker of Buddhist images.
 Rather, he was a mountain ascetic and pilgrim who traveled about the eastern and northern parts of Japan carving statues in exchange for food and shelter.
 For more on natabori, see JAANUS

 Uchiguri 内刳.
 The hollowing out of statues.
 Extremely important innovation in wood sculpture that emerged during the 9th century.
 This technique made the statue lighter and helped prevent the wood from cracking as it dried.
 See JAANUS for details.